Cyclopyxis arenata (Cushman, 1930) Boltovskoy, 1956

 Basionym: Pseudarcella arenata Cushman, 1930

-Diagnosis: Cushman (1930): Test about twice as broad as high, plano-convex in side view, dorsal side strongly convex, ventral side flattened and slightly concave in the middle, cicrcular in outline; wall very thin, composed of distinct sand grains firmly cemented, somewhat chitinous; aperture circulare with a simple flattened tooth.
+Diagnosis.
+Cushman (1930): Shell about twice as broad as high, plano-convex in side view, dorsal side strongly convex, ventral side flattened and slightly concave in the middle, cicrcular in outline; wall very thin, composed of distinct sand grains firmly cemented, somewhat chitinous; aperture circulare with a simple flattened tooth.

 Boltovskoy and Lena (1966): Hemispherical shell.
 Convex dorsal side, ventral somewhat concave in its middle part.
 Rounded aperture, located in the center of the ventral side.
 Agglutinated walls, covered with medium-sized sand grains.
 Color from white to ocher.